davidd647/mousex/README.md

 To-dos:
-- deploy a landing page
+- use requirejs so we can add params to an initiator instead of the IFFE...
 - ship origin should be bottom middle. should have a dot target, and on press of 'e', should emit a tractor beam to go to link
-- use requirejs so we can add params to an initiator instead of the IFFE...
 - put the code into a Chrome plugin so you can use it on any website you want